 Doctorate in Epidemiology Programs

-Receiving a Ph.D. in epidemiology is required for those who wish to work as leaders in academia or as a high-level researcher.
-At this level a student will focus on a specialty.
-These may be chronic disease epidemiology, tropical disease epidemiology, cancer research, or many other options that suit their interest.
-Students will learn advanced research methodologies, further their education on writing scientific papers, and gain a solid footing in biostatistics.
+Receiving a Ph.D. in epidemiology is often required for those who wish to work as leaders in academia or as a high-level researcher.
+At this level, a student will focus on a specialization in their field.
+This may be chronic disease epidemiology, tropical disease epidemiology, cancer research, or other options.
+Students may learn advanced research methodologies, further their education on writing scientific papers, and gain a solid footing in biostatistics.
 Independent, original research is a very important part of the Ph.D. in epidemiology.
-This research, along with a dissertation, will show complete mastery of the field chosen.
+This research, along with a dissertation, demonstrates complete mastery of the field chosen.

 Another degree option is the Doctor of Public Health, but this is much less common for those interested in epidemiology as it is more focused on management in public health than research.